inedumozey/filter/README.md

 ...

-# Global filtering with Local Filtering
+# Global and Local Filtering
-## Using keys and paths simultaneously
+## Using keys and paths concurrently

 For examples
 * Global filtring with name and email in "keys"